-Powerco’s network in Maungatautari (pictured) was one of the first to have the new falcon-friendly designs two months ago.
+Our network in Maungatautari (pictured) was one of the first to have the new falcon-friendly designs two months ago.
 This consists of clip-on guards that cover the exposed part of the bushings, while the bare copper leads are protected with a split sleeve cover that is normally used to protect lines around trees.

-“The aim is to empower designers to make confident and informed decisions on using falcon-friendly protection on our high voltage assets throughout the designing phase,” says Rebecca Dearden.
+“The aim is to empower our designers to make confident and informed decisions on using falcon-friendly protection on our high voltage assets throughout the designing phase,” says Rebecca Dearden.

 “In this way, we hope to do our part to keep kārearea safe and help them thrive in our communities.”